 Protecting your good credit standing

-Failure to repay credit extended as agreed is where most people get in trouble.
+Failure to repay credit extended as agreed is where people often get in trouble.

 - Late payments affect your credit history.
 It doesn't matter that the credit card balance is only $5, or that the payment is only one day late, or that you pay the late fee.
-Failure to pay on time will put a black mark on your credit history that can last for a year or more.
+Failure to pay on time can compromise your credit history for a year or more.

 - Minimum payments are another trouble spot.
 Making the minimum payment is just that – the bare minimum.
 It does very little to reduce your outstanding debt.
 Meanwhile, interest and annual fees can significantly add up over time.
 It’s ideal to pay your credit card balance in full every month.